3mdeb/conferences/yocto-update-strategies.md

 * Verify the compatibility of the build environment with the desired Yocto Project release
   - see `Build Host Packages` in Mega Manual
-  - use correct release
+  - use the correct release
-* Prepare reproducible build environment
+* Prepare a reproducible build environment
   - ansible can be used to put together such an environment
-  - other possibility is to prepare containeraized image; e.g.
+  - another possibility is to prepare a containeraized image; e.g.
     [kas](https://github.com/siemens/kas),
     [imx-docker](https://github.com/nxp-imx/imx-docker),
     [yocto-docker](https://github.com/3mdeb/yocto-docker)
   - easier to distribute such an environment among colleagues
 * Review and update the configuration files (local.conf, bblayers.conf) to reflect any changes or additions required for the update
-  - see release notes, to check if any changes need to be applied
+  - see migration guides to check if any changes need to be applied
   - rethink the way build configuration files are stored

 ???